 - #2: A very dark brown that.
 Women with slightly bleached hair will love this tone.

 Hair Textures for African American Hair

-Finding a good provider is usually not enough, now comes the tricky part.
-What texture does exactly suit you?
+Finding a good provider is usually not enough; now comes the tricky part.
+What texture does exactly suits you?
 What I have noticed with other hair stores is that they usually provide just two or three options.
 The shocking part?
 Most women are fine with that and just go through the trouble of styling and re-curling their extensions.
 This is not normal, let me tell you.